Stakeholder Communication & Engagement

 Now triple that list.

 Why?
-Most clients underestimate the stakeholders they have.
-On average, organisations have 20-30 people or groups who are important to that brand.
-And if you don’t identify and value these stakeholders, you’re missing out on beneficial relationships.
+Most clients underestimate the number of stakeholders they have.
+On average, organisations have 20-30 individuals or groups who are important to that brand.
+And if you don’t identify and value these stakeholders, you’re missing out on building beneficial relationships.

-By mapping an organisation’s stakeholders, you get an insight into how relationships are valued internally.
+Through detailed mapping of an organisation’s stakeholders, you get an insight into how relationships are valued internally.
 And because a stakeholder can be an ally, reputation-enhancer, or critic, knowing what makes them tick, and how to engage them must be high-priority.

 So we developed The Now Protocol Stakeholder Matrix.
 This maps your key audiences via a simple, clear reference structure that highlights: